arian-emami/openboard/README.md

 License: MIT

-OpenBoard is a Django pluggable app for adding a forum-like experience to any website.
+OpenBoard is a Django plugable app for adding a forum-like experience to any website.
 It doesn't use any third-party plugins nor does it use any frontend libraries.
 Everything is done through Django, Django templates, and CSS (although the project structure allows for extendibility).<br>
 For deploying OpenBoard as a standalone app cookiecutter-Django is used to make the deployment process easier.<br>

 Demo: [OpenBoard in action](https://openboarddemo.herokuapp.com/) (database will be wiped periodically)